aconz2/science-transport-protocol/Moving-Science-Forward.md

 Journals are primarily categorized by their field of study and some may claim that without them, researchers will be lost in the flood of articles.
-To address these concerns, it will be necessary to provide a set of primitives – ranking, search index, etc – that will allow more sophisticated navigation of the large amount of content.
+To address these concerns, it will be necessary to provide a set of primitives – ranking, search index, etc. – that will allow more sophisticated navigation of the large amount of content.
 These capabilities should not be built in, lest they will be unsuitable for the growing needs of researchers.
 Algorithms can be developed as needed to provide more specific results or show only the more